lasyaneti/CS124-Notes/Lessons/Lesson 2.md

 # 08/24/21: Variables and Types

-- Java executed code line by line
+- Java executes code line by line
-- Type of variable must be included in variable declaration
+- The variable type must be included in variable declaration
-- Type should not be included when changing value of already declared variable, since this indicated declaration
+- Variable type should not be included when changing value of already declared variable, since this indicates declaration
 - The value of a variable is called a literal

 ``` java